kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/rosa/creating-a-cluster.md

 3. Create a management cluster using the [Quick Start Guide.](https://cluster-api-aws.sigs.k8s.io/quick-start)

+## IAM Role Configuration

+**Note:** This step is only required when using a ROSA HCP or OCP cluster as the management cluster.

+Configure the IAM role authentication for the CAPA controller following the directions [here](specify-management-iam-role.md).

 ## Authentication

 The CAPA controller requires service account credentials to provision ROSA HCP clusters.